Idowuilekura/flight_travel_analysis/dockgispy.md

         To run the image you pulled with a tag, use the command below

             docker run idowuilekura/dockgispy:prefered_tag -v path_to_your_folder:app -p port_number:8888
+       After running the command, you will either
-    2. Running the image, which pulls the image automatically and run the image as a container.
+    3. Running the image, which pulls the image automatically and run the image as a container.
     To run the image without first pulling the image, you can use the below command, add the tag attribute if you want to automaticall pull and run a particular image.
         ```
         docker run idowuilekura/dockgispy -v path_to_your_folder:app -p port_number:8888